meeshkan/hmt/guides/RECORD.md

 $ curl http://localhost:8000/api/v2/pokemon/ditto -H '{"Host":"pokeapi.co", "X-Meeshkan-Schema": "https" }'
 ```

+This instructs meeshkan to call pokeapi.co and to use the HTTPS protocol.

 ## Ecosystem

 In addition to using Meeshkan to record, there is a growing ecosystem of projects that one can use to create `.jsonl` files in the [`http-types`](https://github.com/meeshkan/http-types).
 Here are some other ways one can create `.jsonl` files of server recordings that are consumable by `meeshkan build`.